 The best way for you to give your dog the exercise that he/she need is for you to take him/her out for a walk or run.
 One place for you to do that is at a park, preferably one that has a network of walking/jogging paths.
 If you live in a neighborhood that include sidewalks, that is another option for you to walk or run your dog.

 When it comes to playing with your dog, one great option is to play frisbee.
 Just in case you aren’t sure what frisbee is, it is a game in which all you need to do is to throw the rounded disc across the air and your dog will run to grab it.
 Not only is frisbee fun to play, but it also gives your dog some exercise because he/she will need to run in order to grab the frisbee.

 You can play frisbee with your dog in your own yard if it has enough space for it.
 If not, then a nearby park should do.

+These are the responses that you can take for how to stop a dog from barking at night depending on the reason given.
 So, I hope that this post will serve as a guide for you should you find yourself being awaken at night by your barking dog.
 What are your thoughts?
 Have you had your sleep disrupted because of your dog barking at night?
 Feel free to leave a comment below.